pathunstrom/game-world-championship/game/v2/rules.md

 #### Pay costs

+You may choose whether or not to pay for the attack.

-Pay energy equal to the cost of the card.
+If you do, pay energy equal to its cost in the top left corner.

+If you do not, skip to the End Step.

 #### Resolve Damage